xenia-manager/Assets/README.md

-# Assets
+This is just a backup of boxarts and icons from Xbox Marketplace.

-Backup of assets from Xbox Marketplace
+_All ownership goes to their respective owners_